fbq('track', 'ViewContent');

 Don't you love this time of year?
 The kids are settled into their classroom routines and are really in "learning mode!"

-The weather is perfect: cool nights for sleeping, warm days for playing outside.
-Perfect for football, apple picking, carving pumpkins, and jumping into those beautiful leaves!
+The weather is perfect: cool nights for sleeping and warm days for playing outside.
+It's perfect for football, apple picking, carving pumpkins, and jumping into those beautiful leaves!

 I'll be focusing on the change of seasons in my classroom this week.